souldern/souldern.github.io/home/site-notes/email.md

   If you want to try this then you must have two-factor authentication set up on your google account.
-This means that if you log in to google on a new device it will require more than just password, typically finger print or a text message to your phone, or whatever you set up.
+This means that if you log in to google on a new device it will require more than just a password, typically fingerprint or a text message to your phone, or whatever you set up.

   You can check this at